autowarefoundation/autoware-documentation/docs/datasets/data-anonymization/index.md

 !!! warning

-    Be sure you have installed the ROS2 on your system.
+    Be sure you have installed the ROS 2 on your system.

 ```bash
 sudo apt install ros-humble-rosbag2-storage-mcap